alex-christopher/pyoptiML/README.md

     1. Rather than filling with mean, median or mode values this could help to fill the empty values more accurately.
     2. Model with the best accuracy will be used to fill the nan values and so the accuracy increases in filling the missing values
 3. Saving - Saving the files is the most important feature that has been processed.
 This package asks for yes or no kinda questions to save train data, test data, standardized data and even the model everything will be saved in a new folder that is created from where the data has been selected.
+4. Handled outliers with the help of IQR (Interquaratile Range)
 4. Numerical data are stored in csv files
 5. Models are stored in the same folder so we can just load them to test the accuraccy and can be shared
 6. Testing - After the model has been saved it also asks for testing to the user.
 So here user can just enter the values and the model predicts the output ie the target feature the model is trained with